With one in five of us suffering from IBS, we tackle the taboo subject by asking dietician Jo Travers for her advice on the symptoms and treatments

-There is no cure for IBS but we can treat it through a combination of changes to diet and lifestyle, and sometimes psychological therapy like stress management techniques.
-There are also some medications that can help some of the symptoms such as antispasmodics, which can help with abdominal pain, or anti-diarrheal agents.
+Unfortunately, there is no cure for IBS.
+But we can treat it through a combination of changes to diet and lifestyle, and sometimes psychological therapy for stress.
+There are also some medications that can help some of the symptoms, such as antispasmodics which can help with abdominal pain, or anti-diarrheal agents.

 How do you manage the condition?

 IBS is a very individual condition and it’s rare that two people will experience the same triggers and symptoms.
 Managing your IBS is also very individual and it may take some experimenting to understand what works for you.
-However, most people find that symptoms improve if they have meals at regular intervals, eat slowly and sit down at a table rather than eating on the go.
+However, most people find that symptoms improve if they have meals at regular intervals which include the right vitamins and minerals, eat slowly and sit down at a table rather than eating on the go.
 Increasing physical activity, reducing stress and taking the time to relax can also be very helpful.

-What are probiotics and can they help ease the symptoms?
+What are probiotics and can they help ease IBS symptoms?

 Probiotics are live microorganisms that populate the gut with good bacteria and can improve digestive health.
 Some people with IBS find that their symptoms improve after taking a probiotic, but not all probiotics are equal.
-It is worth getting a good quality one with several different types of bacteria, and different strains may help with different symptoms.
+It’s worth getting a good quality one with several different types of bacteria; different strains may help with different symptoms.
 You need to take a probiotic for at least four weeks to know if it will have an effect.

 Are there any foods that make IBS worse?